 The Earth System Grid Federation (ESGF/ESG) is a distributed infrastructure developed to support CMIP5 (The Coupled Model Intercomparison Project, Phase 5), an internationally co-ordinated set of climate model experiments involving climate model centres from all over the world.
 Data access within ESGF is provided with two main services: OpeNDAP and GridFTP.
 A site that hosts these services is called a “Data node”.
+The team that worked on ESG interoperability used a scenario based on an application from IPSL which uses climate model data stored in the ESG belonging to the fifth phase of the Climate Model Intercomparison Project (CMIP5).
+The scenario involved software development on three different components: a data transfer tool, a prototypal solution for authentication interoperation (credential testbed) and the application itself.

-The team that works on ESG interoperability uses a scenario based on an application from IPSL that processes CMIP5 data (climate model data stored on the ESG).
-An important activity was the implementation of a multi-threaded climate data transfer program to download the data from the ESG data nodes.
-This smart data transfer tool, named ‘synchro-data’, facilitates the command line, bulk oriented access to ESG CMIP5 data.
-The tool can download files from the CMIP5 archive in an easy way, through a list of variables, experiments and ensemble members.
+The work on the data transfer tool resulted in a re-usable multi-threaded climate data transfer program to download the data from the ESGF data nodes.
+This smart data transfer tool, named ‘synchro-data’, facilitates the command line, bulk oriented access to ESGF CMIP5 data.
+It can download files in an easy way, through a list of variables, experiments and ensemble members.
 The user defines one or many templates that describe the desired data, each of them listing variables, frequencies, experiments and ensemble members.
 The user separately defines a list of climate models to take into account.
 Using these templates, the tool explores the ESGF Grid and downloads all the corresponding available files.
 The program may be run regularly to download the possible new files.
-This tool provides advanced features including fine grained priorities for transfers, support for CMIP5 "ensembles", an installer, an error watchdog, multi-threaded downloading, incremental downloads through keeping a history, caching to limit the stress on ESGF metadata server, additional actions (delete, cancel, retry), and a statistics module to report about remaining download volume, disk space requirements, etc.
+It provides advanced features including fine grained priorities for transfers, support for CMIP5 "ensembles", an installer, an error watchdog, multi-threaded downloading, incremental downloads through keeping a history, caching to limit the stress on ESGF metadata server, additional actions (delete, cancel, retry), and a statistics module to report about remaining download volume, disk space requirements, etc.

-The testing scenario receives further development.
-It is based on an application from IPSL which uses climate model data stored in the ESG belonging to the fifth phase of the Climate Model Intercomparison Project (CMIP5).
-The scenario involves software development on three different components: the above mentioned CMIP5 data transfer tool, a credential testbed, and the application itself.
-The credential testbed is used for prototyping solutions to the challenge of different authentication schemes on EGI and ESG.
+The credential testbed was used for prototyping solutions to the challenge of different authentication schemes on EGI and ESG.
 Separate credentials are required for EGI and ESG, which imposes problems on non-interactive usage in Grid jobs.
-For the interoperability, a prototype adaption of MyProxy was developed that allows access to previously stored ESG certificates based on EGI certificate authentication.
-The testbed is planned to be used for running the prototype application in a larger scale, to demonstrate the technical feasibility of the approach.
-A follow-up research application that will re-use the developments is planned.
+For the interoperability, a prototype adaption of MyProxy was developed that allows access to previously stored ESG certificates in case an EUGridPMA certificate authentication succeeds.
+The testbed was used for running the prototype application in a larger scale, to demonstrate the technical feasibility of the approach.